trouze/modal-dbt/README.md

 # modal-dbt
 This repo gives some code to run dbt jobs/actions using [modal](modal.com) which is a serverless application framework.
+You can test it out by creating a codespace, starting [here](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=685843424&skip_quickstart=true&template=false)

 deploy the run_dbt stub via: